Amur Sturgeon

 Habitat

 Acipenser schrenckii inhabits the Amur River basin and adjacent marine waters of the northwestern Pacific, including the Sea of Okhotsk and northern Sea of Japan.
-The species requires both freshwater river systems for spawning and brackish to marine coastal waters for feeding and growth, typically preferring areas with rocky or gravel substrates and strong currents.
+The species requires both deep marine waters for feeding and specific freshwater river habitats with gravel or rocky substrates for successful spawning and early development.

 Wetlands (inland) - Permanent rivers/streams· major